cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### 1. Define a Server

-In your mediahub, if you are not at the `Content Types` list then click on `Mediahub` in the title bar.
+In your mediahub, if you are not at the `Content Types` list then click on `Wototo` in the title bar.

 Click `Server` to see a list of current upload servers (the `Server List`).
 Click `Add...` and the `Add Server` form will appear.
 This has two tabs: `Overview` and `Server`.